birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

+* November 1, 2025.
+I have started to work as an Assistant Professor in the [Artificial Intelligence Department][bau-ai] at [Bahçeşehir University][bau].

+* June 11, 2025.
+We were among the finalists in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2025: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2025][ntire2025].

 * May 12, 2025.
 I have successfully defended my Ph.D. thesis, ["Modeling the Lighting as Style Factor via Neural Networks for White Balance Correction"][phd-thesis].